sergisiso/autovec-benchmark/README.md

 ## Instructions

-The repository is divided with the following structure:
+The repository is structured as follows:

 Path                | Description
 ------------------- | -----------